 The Pediatric Hematology/Oncology Fellowship Training Program has two main objectives:

-- To provide comprehensive training in the evaluation and care of children and young adults with blood disorders and cancer, leading to board eligibility in the subspecialty of pediatric hematology/oncology
+- Deliver broad training in the evaluation and care of children and young adults with blood disorders and cancer

-- To develop highly qualified and productive investigators in clinical and/or laboratory-based cancer research.
+- Develop highly qualified, productive investigators in clinical and/or laboratory-based hematological and cancer research.

 - Three-year Accreditation Council on Graduate Medical Education (ACGME)-accredited fellowship

 - Combined training program: Fellows are appointed as members of both institutions (MSK and NYPH-WC)

 - Clinical rotations in the first year consist of a mix of inpatient services on oncology, hematology-oncology, and transplant and cellular therapy mixed with outpatient experience at MSK and NYPH-WC